Work Environment

 Enterprising people like situations that involve using resources for personal or corporate economic gain.
 Such people may have an opportunistic frame of mind, and are drawn to commerce, trade and making deals.
 Some pursue sales and marketing occupations.
 Many will eventually end up owning their own business, or in management roles in larger organisations.
 They tend to be very goal-oriented and work best when focused on a target.
 Some have an entrepreneurial inclination.

-Entry - Dressmaker
+Entry / Progression - Dressmaker

-There are many entry routes into Textile craft design.
+There are many entry routes into textile craft design.
 However, most take formal training courses up to diploma or degree level.

-Developing your craft business increasingly involves skills in Digital media marketing.
-Building your brand and showcasing your work are key:
+Developing your craft business increasingly involves skills in digital media marketing.
+Building your brand and showcasing your work are key.

 Design & Crafts council Business & Guidance support